How To Master The Art Of Slow Shutter Speed Panning

 How To Pan In Motorsport Photography

 Now that we’ve covered the basics of what panning is and why you need to use it in your motorsport photography.
 Let’s delve a little bit more into the details about how you do it and how you can level up your panning photos.

 The first thing you need to do is use the right settings in your camera.
 Ultimately the number one thing you need to control is the shutter speed.
 To do that means that you are going to need to use your camera in either manual mode or shutter priority mode (signified by an S on the mode dial on Nikon and Sony cameras or Tv on Canon cameras).

-Shutter priority mode is going to be much easier because the camera is going the rest of the work to balance the exposure.
+Shutter priority mode is going to be much easier because the camera is doing the rest of the work to balance the exposure.
 But if you are confident in adjusting your settings for a balanced exposure, manual mode is going to give you much more consistent results while also allowing you to control the exposure in contrasting lighting.

 Pro Tip: All white and black cars can and do affect how your camera meters for exposure in automatic modes like shutter priority, which can lead to an over or underexposed background.

 As for what shutter speed you should use, that really depends on a lot of factors.
-If you are still working on your panning technique, especially getting a smooth motion, then I would say that 1/200th is a safe place to start.
+If you are still working on your panning technique, especially getting a smooth motion, then I would say sticking to somewhere closer to 1/200th is a safe place to work.
 Sure, you aren’t going to get a lot of motion blur, but the most important factor in a panning photo is getting the subject sharp.

 Keep in mind that the slower the shutter speed, the more dramatic the motion blur you will create in your photos while panning.
 That said, it’s not the only factor.
-You also need to consider how fast or slow the race car (or bike) is going, as that will also affect the amount of motion blur but also how likely you are to get the subject sharp.
+You also need to consider how fast or slow the race car (or bike) is going, as that will also affect not only the amount of motion blur but also how likely you are to get the subject sharp.